haganjam/BEF_quant_scale/README.md

 ### 01_preparation

 These scripts were used to conduct a few tasks necessary before we began the experiment such as randomising the mixture and monoculture positions on the panels.
-They are not important for reproducing the analysis
+They are not important for reproducing the analysis.

 ### 02_data_cleaning